Wildlife of the Arctic

 Birds, birds, glorious birds.
 Whether you’re a casual twitcher, a full-blown ornithologist, or just a curious nature lover, the skies and shores of the Arctic are alive with some of the planet’s most unique feathered friends.
 It’s estimated that 20 million birds use Barents Sea as their summer residence, including the little auk and the black legged kittiwake.
 And if you think your commute is a drag, try telling that to the Arctic tern – a species that flies all the way from Antarctica to spend the summer annual migration here.
 There’s also the rock ptarmigan, who don’t mind toughing it out and being the only bird to stay home during the dark winters.

 Interested in the wildlife of the polar regions?
 Think you might get a kick out of spotting some for yourself?
 Believe us, this is just the tip of the iceberg (so to speak).
-For more ideas, check out our polar trips and our exciting new Spitsbergen Explorer.
-Plus in 2014 we have a special Arctic with the Experts departure escorted by polar adventurer Tim Jarvis and photographer Steve Davey.
+For more ideas, check out our polar holidays and our exciting new Spitsbergen Explorer..

 Photo: courtesy of Quark